Sadamingh/cs107e-review/README.md

 About NULL-terminated strings, Poul-Henning Kamp wrote an essay [The Most Expensive One-byte Mistake](https://queue.acm.org/detail.cfm?id=2010365).

 Does C do it wrong?
 I don't know.
-Using `(len, ptr)` will certainly incur other problems, like how long is the length field?
+Using `(len, ptr)` will certainly cause other problems, like how long is the length field?
 Is it fixed or is it flexible?

 Since the spirit of C is trying to be simple and close to the machine, maybe NULL-terminated string is the way to go.